ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Startups
 - Early Stage Startups
 - Entrepreneurship
+- Passionate about building new companies from nothing because it is a way to design and build the world

 It's only fitting that I've built a new startup and I'm writing about how to help others build startups.

 Performance Based Projects
+- Identify your target market (the characteristics of your buyers) in 15 days
+- Identify what your buyers are doing right now and who they're going to - 5 days
 - Invalidate your idea in 30 days
-- Identify your target market in 15 days

 We try to do too many things as a founder, lack of identifying a concrete objective that matters and gets to the crux of the problem is a recipe for failure.
 In my opinion is better to take longer to get to a higher quality outcome than to take shortcuts and get to a lower quality outcome.